Differin (Adapalene) for Seniors: What to Know

-Results appear within 15-20 minutes and are measured against control tests
+Results appear within 15 to 20 minutes of allergen application and are measured against both positive and negative control tests.

-Class ratings from 0-4 correspond to specific wheal and flare measurements
+Class ratings from 0 to 4 correspond to specific wheal and flare measurements, with higher classes indicating greater sensitization.

-False positives and negatives occur in 10-15% of skin prick tests
+False positives and negatives occur in roughly 10 to 15% of skin prick tests, so results are always interpreted alongside your symptom history.

 This guide breaks down everything you need to know about reading allergy test charts and interpreting your results.
 With over 22 million AI consultations completed, Doctronic helps patients understand their test results and develop effective allergy management strategies.